-Scientific observers have reported discards of undersize fish and accidental loss from torn or burst codends, particularly during the early years of the fishery.
+Scientific observers reported discards of undersize fish and accidental loss from torn or burst codends, particularly during the early years of the fishery.
 Discarding in the southern blue whiting fishery has been estimated by Clark et al. (2000), and Anderson (2004, 2009).
 Anderson (2004) quantified total annual discard estimates (including estimates of fish lost from the net at the surface) as ranging between 0.4% and 2.0% of the estimated catch for all southern blue whiting fisheries.
+Anderson

-Anderson (2009) reviewed fish and invertebrate bycatch, and discards in the southern blue whiting fishery based on observer data from 2002 to 2007.
+(2009) reviewed fish and invertebrate bycatch, and discards in the southern blue whiting fishery based on observer data from 2002 to 2007.
 He estimated that 0.23% of the catch was discarded from observed vessels.
-The low levels of discarding occur primarily because the fishery targeted spawning aggregations.
+The low levels of discarding occurred primarily because the fishery targeted spawning aggregations.

-In August 2010, the F.V.
-Oyang 70 sank while fishing for southern blue whiting on the Bounty Platform.
+In August 2010, the fishing vessel Oyang 70 sank while fishing for southern blue whiting on the Bounty Platform.
 It was fishing an area between 48° 00' S and 48° 20' S, and 179° 20' E and 180° 00' E between 15 and 17 August 2010, before sinking on 18 August 2010.
-The Ministry estimated that the vessel had taken a catch of between 120 t and 190 t that was lost with the vessel (G. Backhouse, Senior Fisheries Investigator, MPI, pers. comm.).
+The Ministry of Fisheries estimated that it had taken a catch of between 120 t and 190 t that was lost with the vessel (G. Backhouse, Senior Fisheries Investigator, MPI, pers. comm.).

-2.4 The 2012 season
+2.4 The 2014 season

-The location of trawls made during the 2012 season (mid-August to mid-October) is shown in Figure 3.
+The location of trawls made during the 2014 season (mid-August to mid-October) is shown in Figure 3.
 Most of the catch was taken by vessels flagged to Ukraine, Dominican Republic, New Zealand, and Japan and most fishing was carried out on the Bounty and Campbell stocks (Table 2).
-In 2012, the first vessels arrived on the Bounty Platform on 3 August and gradually worked their way south and east making small to moderate catches.
-From 11 to 23 August vessels were fishing in the south west and made high catches (typically at least 400 t per day) (Figure 4).
-Fish were spawning from 18-24 August 2012.
-Catches were lower after spawning had finished and all vessels had left by 29 August (Figure 5).
+In 2014, the first vessels arrived on the Bounty Platform on 10 August and gradually worked their way south and east making small to moderate catches.
+From 18 to 29 August vessels were fishing in the south west and made high catches (typically at least 400 t per day) (Figure 4).
+Fish were spawning from 24-29 August (Figure 5), after which the vessels left the area.

-In 2012, vessels started fishing the Campbell Island Rise on 20 August and continued fishing until 5 October (Figure 4).
-As in recent years, the fleet fished the northern and southern spawning aggregations on the Campbell Island Rise ground.
-Most of the catch at Campbell Island was taken from August 20 to October 1 (Figure 4).
-Daily proportions spawning at Campbell Island showed two distinct spawning peaks with the first spawning peak from 5-10 September and the second from 25-30 September (Figure 5).
+In 2014, vessels started fishing the Campbell Island Rise on 24 August and continued fishing until 30 September (Figure 4).
+As in recent years, the fleet fished the northern spawning aggregations on the Campbell Island Rise ground, but unlike previous years, did virtually no fishing in the east and south.
+Daily proportions spawning at Campbell Island showed two distinct spawning peaks with the first spawning peak from 10-16 September and the second from 22-28 September (Figure 5).